正常

 }Embedded Applicability: Medium

-union, it incurs additional overhead for storing a type index and performing runtime checks. - It eliminates the risk of errors from manually managing
+- Compared to a bare union, it implies overhead for storing a type index and runtime checks.

-uniondirty flags, improving code robustness. - It is well-suited for application-layer state management or message parsing in resource-rich environments (such as SoCs with an MMU).
+- Suitable for application-layer state management or message parsing in resource-rich environments (e.g., SoCs with MMUs).

-sizeofoverhead before using it cautiously.
+sizeofoverhead before use.

 Compiler Support